philthompson10/sip/ABI14.md

 - Use a managed dict.
 - Consider using `PyObject_GetTypeData()` and a negative `basicsize` within the `sip` module to faciliate using the limited API for the `sip` module.
-- Refactor the code generation.
-There will be a outer framework managing the creation of generated files which calls a backend.
-A backend will present a much more abstract API than they do now.
-Code common to multiple backends (possibly configured by passing the target ABI version, or specific flags) will be contained in a package of snippets.
 - Mapped types.
 - Python enums.
 - Custom enums.